-I prefere to use a bowl and a spoon (if I can) instead of a food processor when making balls, truffles and bites because I do not like to wash the machine, or even worse scrape the precious ingredients off of the hard to reach corners and serrated sharp blades.
+I prefere to use a bowl and a spoon (if I can) instead of a food processor when making treats like healthy chocolate coconut balls, healthy rum balls or healthy pumpkin brownies.
+Because I do not like to wash the machine, or even worse scrape the precious ingredients off of the hard to reach corners and serrated sharp blades.
 Fair enough, right?!
 Now try to find another easy healthy carrot cake truffle recipe out there.

 In 30 seconds, you will arrive to kind of a small amount of mash like this.
 Please note that all whole foods are “glued” by our superstar almond butter unlike many bite size desserts with all kinds of liquid sugar.
 Form 14 golf size balls, freeze and voila.

 I give you permission to enjoy healthy carrot cake balls aka bliss balls aka energy bites aka whatever the new fancy name they can get “as is”.